pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 the steps taken when the *targets* role has been compromised.
 All of the *root* keys must also be replaced.

-To replace a compromised *root* key or any other top-level role key, the *root* role signs a new *root.json* file that lists the updated trusted keys for the role.
+In order to replace a compromised *root* key or any other top-level role key, the *root* role signs a new *root.json* file that lists the updated trusted keys for the role.
 When replacing *root* keys, PyPI will sign the new *root.json* file with both the new and old root keys until all clients are known to have obtained the